 Mechanical Clock – A useful and practical 3D printer project

 As we’ve already seen with the orrery, 3D printing projects are not only for statues and ornaments.
 3D printing can also be used to achieve working mechanisms, and what better mechanisms to make for your next project than a clock?

 Like a good 3D puzzle, the different gears slot together once printed.
 Held together with screws and kept in motion with an anchor escapement, this 3D clock project is not only satisfying to put together, but very cool to see in motion.

 The designer has even optimized the files so that even older printers will be able to make a working model.
 So even if you’re a 3D printing veteran with some outdated equipment, that shouldn’t stop the mechanical clock from being your next awesome 3D printer project.

-The materials and guidelines can be found here, and assembly is as simple as following the instruction video above.
+The materials and guidelines can be found here, and assembly is very simple.